Skip to main content

 Error: 429 Too Many RequestsCauses:

-• Too many requests in 15-minute window
+• Too many requests in a short period

 • Burst limit exceeded